 While the judge delivered her not-guilty verdict, she made it very clear that she recognized that the punch thrown by my client was an act of self-defense, in response to the bouncer’s repeated shoving.
 Given the size of the bouncer, the punch was a perfectly reasonable amount of force.
 Hopefully the message that bouncers cannot assault customer with impunity was loudly and clearly received.
 More than likely, it was not.

 Assault charges stemming from bouncer confrontations make up a large part of D.C. assault cases.
-If you are charged with assault in Washington, D.C. or Northern Virginia stemming from a bar or club, you need a criminal defense lawyer who is familiar with self-defense, and the limits of bouncers’ authority.
+If you are charged with assault in Washington, D.C. or Northern Virginia stemming from a bar or club, you need a criminal defense lawyer in Alexandria who is familiar with self-defense, and the limits of bouncers’ authority.
 Contact JPMLegal for a free consultation today.